Shadowing Language Learning: Learn These Shadowing Techniques to Make It Work

 Some learners use shadowing as a review tool.
 After studying new material through other methods, they shadow content that includes that material.
 This repetition from a different angle helps cement the learning.

-Anyway, if you want to level up your shadowing practice with real content, Migaku's browser extension lets you look up words instantly while watching shows or reading articles.
+Anyway, if you want to level up your shadowing practice with real content, Migaku's browser extension and app let you look up words instantly while watching shows or reading articles.
 You can create custom study materials from the exact content you're shadowing, which makes the whole process way more efficient.
 There's a 10-day free trial if you want to check it out.